Quality standards for sterile genetics are often difficult to meet, creating challenges for manufacturers.

 In light of these issues, it’s important for regulators and manufacturers alike to begin taking a more holistic view of quality standards, with a primary focus on the actual goals they aim to achieve.

-Pharmaceutical companies need more insight into CMO practices.
+Pharmaceutical companies need more insight into CMO practices for genetics manufacturing.

 Once a pharmaceutical product development company hands over manufacturing to a contract manufacturing organization (CMO), they often give up the ability to monitor practices and supply lines.
 They may feel no responsibility to actively monitor whether the CMO is following good manufacturing practices (GMP) or good distribution practices (GDP).
 In fact, they may not have any way of finding out where the materials in their products are coming from, or how those materials move through the supply chain.